-It’s been a great few weeks sharing photos and stories from Puerto Vallarta.
+It’s been a great few weeks sharing photos and stories from Puerto Vallarta, Mexico.
 Now the time has come for a photo wrap-up.

-From unique artwork on the boardwalk to residential neighborhood life to the excitement at the beaches, Puerto Vallarta has so much to see.
+From unique artwork on the boardwalk to residential neighborhood life to the excitement at the beaches, Puerto Vallarta photos reveal so much life and color and culture.
 Here’s a small sampling of what I witnessed during my week there.

 Beaches and water

 Even early in the morning there was a lot going on at Los Muertos Beach.
 This was one of my favorite Puerto Vallarta beaches.

 Would you be up for a vacation in a beachside hut like this?

 Call up the water taxi for your aquatic transportation needs.

 Lots of folks like to ride jet skis near Los Arcos Marine Park, a popular snorkeling spot.